 Ljubljana Castle was built in the middle ages, though most of the buildings that remain are from the 16th and 17th centuries.
 It overlooks the city like an ancient guardian – and really does conjure up images of legends and magical tales!

 You can get to the castle by car, train or by walking, but the easiest and most scenic route is via a steep funicular from the town centre (€13/£12 for adults, including entry to castle exhibits).
 At the top, there are lots of things to explore including the watchtower and an exhibit on the history of Slovenia.
+You can also take a tour of Ljubljana Castle.

 However, for me, the main attraction was the phenomenal views across Ljubljana and the surrounding mountainous countryside.

 You can also take a boat ride along the river.
 It takes around 45 minutes – and of all the city river tours I’ve done anywhere, I think this is the most scenic one.
 The river is lined with charming baroque buildings and gorgeous weeping willow trees.
 It hardly feels like a city at all!
-In fact, I think Ljubljana is it’s most beautiful from the water.
+In fact, I think Ljubljana is most beautiful from the water.

 On my boat ride, which was in the off-peak season, I was the only passenger.
 I sat at the front of the boat and took in the lovely views like I was on a private tour, hehe.